dxvid-pts/podcastproject/README.md

   <img src="./images/preview_3.png" height="400"/>
   <img src="./images/preview_4.png" height="400"/>
 </div>
+*The podcasts displayed in the preview are taken from the US podcast charts and do not reflect the author's opinion.*

 ### Usage
 To add a podcast, tap the button with the plus icon and insert the RSS feed.